-By contrast, a VoC program collates and analyzes all available customer data across all channels in one place and provides relevant insights to company stakeholders positioned to take action to improve metrics and customer expectations.
+By contrast, a VoC program collates and analyzes all available customer data across all channels in one place and provides relevant insights to company stakeholders positioned to take action to improve customer metrics.

 Benefits of Launching a VoC Program

-As businesses trends towards a customer-centric approach, why should you consider VoC.
-Here are some key benefits:
+As businesses trends towards a customer-centric approach, you should consider VoC because of its key benefits:

 Looking to launch or optimize your VoC program, or simply looking to understand how to start?
 Reach out to us today to schedule a call with an expert advisor.

 VP, Marketing Global